We get the same question almost every day:

 MS Excel isn’t Balanced Scorecard software; this is not what it was designed for.

 Fortunately, there is an alternative that won’t cost you anything.
-Just try freeware edition, BSC Designer Light.
+Just try the freeware edition, BSC Designer Light.
 Its functionality is limited, but it will allow you to design, update, and share your Balanced Scorecard.
 It’s an easy way to get started using the Balanced Scorecard, and it’s a perfect solution for beginners and small companies.

 For a more powerful solution, consider BSC Designer PRO.

 - Analyze the historical value of your indicators.